 Your MIT Kerberos account (sometimes called an Athena/MIT/email account) is your online identity at MIT.
-Once you set up your account, you will be able to access your MIT email, educational technology discounts, your records, computing clusters, printing services, and much more.
+Once you set up your account, you will be able to access your MIT email, educational technology discounts, your records, printing services, and much more.

 When you register for an account on MIT's Athena system, you create your MIT Kerberos identity.

 Registering for an MIT Kerberos account establishes your identity in MIT's Kerberos security system and provides you with access to a vast array of technology services and resources on campus.
 When these systems ask for your username and password, they're really asking for your centrally-maintained MIT Kerberos username and password.